-PUTNAM - Arthur Lemieux, 87, of Moosup, passed away quietly on January 13.
-2018 at Matulaitis Rehabilitation and Skilled Care Center after an accident at home in November.
+PUTNAM - Arthur Lemieux, 87, of Moosup, passed away quietly on January 13, 2018 at Matulaitis Rehabilitation and Skilled Care Center after an accident at home in November.
 He was born in Dudley, Massachusetts, son of the late Philias and Suzanne (St. Cyr) Lemieux.
 He was proud of his years as a carrier at the Putnam Post Office and his tenure as President of the local NALC Chapter.
 He served in the United States Air Force.
-He leaves his wife, Lillian, son Philip, daughter-in-law Cheryl, step-sons Dean and Tim Verranault, step-daughters Cheryl (Stanley Jr.) Klick and Michelle Gutierrez, several grand and great grandchildren, brothers John and David (Jane), sisters Jacqueline (Donald) Wallen and Rose (Paul) Bernier, several nieces and nephews.
-He was predeceased by his first wife Ann (McKenna), brothers Joseph and Robert, sisters Theodora Perrone, Helen Dawicki, Theresa Turenne, Beatrice Seraphin, and Rita Czernicki.
+He leaves his wife, Lillian, son Philip, daughter-in-law Cheryl, step-sons Dean and Tim Verranault, step-daughters Cheryl (Stanley Jr.) Klick and Michelle Gutierrez, several grand and great grandchildren, brothers John and David (Jane), sisters Jacqueline (Donald) Wallen and Rose (Paul) Bernier, sever-

 A memorial service was held on February 3, 2018.
 Burial with military honors will be at 10:00am on May 21, 2018 at St. Mary Cemetery in Putnam.
 Jessica L. Shaffer, 33

-PUTNAM - Jessica L. Shaffer, 33, formerly of Nichols St., died peacefully Sunday morning, May 6, 2018.
+L. Shaffer, 33, formerly of Nichols St., died peacefully Sunday morning, May 6, 2018.
 Born in Putnam, she was the daughter of Christopher Shaffer of Putnam and Nancy (Sponcey) Shaffer of Bozrah.

 Mrs. Shaffer worked as an inspector at Loos Company in Pomfret.
 She enjoyed motorcycle riding, collecting suns, moons, and stars, and tie dying.
-Jessica is survived by her parents; two daughters, Lilv McKav and Brook McKay; and a son, Chevy McKay all of Massachusetts; two sisters, Jenilee Galarza of Killingly and Julia Feser of Arizona; paternal grandfather, Robert A. Shaffer of Woodstock; and maternal grandfather Omar Sponcey of Funeral arrangements and cremation have been entrusted to the Gilman Funeral Home & Crematory, 104 Church St., Putnam.
+Jessica is survived by her parents; two daughters, Lily McKay and Brook McKay; and a son, Chevy McKay all of Massachusetts; two sisters, Jenilee Galarza of Killingly and Julia Feser of Arizona; paternal grandfather, Robert A. Shaffer of Woodstock; and maternal grandfather Omar Sponcey of Thompson.
+Funeral arrangements and cremation have been entrusted to the Gilman Funeral Home & Crematory, 104 Church St., Putnam.
 A celebration of Jessica's life is being planned in the near future.
 For memorial guestbook visit www.GilmanAndValade.com.
-Norman F. LeClaire, 88 Thompson.
+Norman F. LeClaire, 88